Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Experiments

 \subsection{Visualizing the Space of Writing Styles}

 We now turn to evaluating whether the approaches considered successfully close the gap between the distributions of human-written and machine-generated writing styles.
-We choose $100$ samples from Reddit generated by each of \texttt{Mistral-7B-DPO-FastDetectGPT}, \texttt{DIPPER}, \texttt{OUTFOX}, and our style-aware-paraphraser at random.
+We choose $100$ samples from Reddit generated by each of Detector-Guided DPO, DIPPER, OUTFOX, and our style-aware-paraphraser at random.
 This choice of methods covers the main modalities of detection evasion systems, namely, optimization using DPO, prompting, and paraphrasing.
 We then embed these generations across three different neural representations of writing-style: LUAR~\citep{rivera-soto-etal-2021-learning}, CISR~\citep{wegmann2022authorjusttopiccontentindependent}, and StyleDistance~\citep{patel2025styledistancestrongercontentindependentstyle}.
 We show the results of this in~\autoref{fig:UMAP_all}.
-We observe that across all three representations of writing style, our method is qualitatively the one that best closes the gap, further reinforcing that optimization using DPO, prompting, and paraphrasing are insufficient.
+We observe that across all three representations of writing style, our method is qualitatively the one that best closes the gap between human and machine text.